richafnu/Viva/Viva/glint/reports/act-strengths-opportunities.md

 - **Realized strength:** Something your team is good at and does on a regular basis.
 - **Unrealized strength:** Something that your team is good at but doesn't practice regularly.
 It should be considered as an opportunity.
-- **Unlabeled:** The gap between what is realized and unrealized, Used to call out items that deserve attention.
+- **Unlabeled:** The gap between what is realized and unrealized.
+It is used to call out items that deserve attention.

 ## Improve driver scores which matter most